 Right across Jokulsarlon Lagoon is the equally famous Diamond beach.
 Diamond beach is a strip of black sand belonging to the greater Breidamerkursandur glacial plain.
 Diamond beach looks exactly like what it sounds like, but you won’t find any sunbathers at this stretch of black sand.
 Bits and pieces of the passing glaciers and icebergs break off, some eventually landing on the Diamond Beach.
 The sand is covered in glittering shards of ice in various stages of melt, making it stunning.

 I was glad that we were able to extend our holiday in Iceland as we couldn’t enter Norway.
-This means we got to enjoy Iceland in a slower pace.
-Instead of driving long hours back to Reykjavik as per original plan after ice caving, we could stay in Kirkjublaeklaustur which was closer.
-We were going to stay at Eldhraun holiday home, three house bedroom with full kitchen.
+We got to enjoy more of Iceland in a slower pace.
+Instead of driving long hours back to Reykjavik as per original plan after ice caving, we could stay in Kirkjublaeklaustur and stay the night at Eldhraun holiday home, three house bedroom with full kitchen.